 The theme of the PBD Convention is “Ancient Route, New Journey: Diaspora in the Dynamic India-ASEAN Partnership”.
 The two-day event will feature discussions on a broad range of issues with outcomes that deepens diaspora’s relations with India and their role in promoting closer ties between India and ASEAN; events to engage the diaspora youth; business, finance, technology events and a gala dinner with cultural show.
 There will be exhibitions, competitions, cinema, yoga and Ayurveda too.

-The External Affairs Minister of India, Union Ministers and Chief Ministers; officials from key ministries in New Delhi; and chambers of commerce are expected to participate in the event.
-Indian High Commission of Singapore also expect the leadership in Singapore and the region, as also persons of eminence from the Indian community to participate.
+The External Affairs Minister of India, Union Ministers and Chief Ministers; officials from key Ministries in New Delhi and chambers of commerce are expected to participate in the event.
+Indian High Commission of Singapore also expects the leadership in Singapore and the region, as also persons of eminence from the Indian community to participate.

 The web portal for registration is http://www.pbdsingapore2018.org/

 On August 8, 1967 Indonesia, Malaysia, Philippines, Singapore and Thailand joined together to form ‘ASEAN – The Associations of Southeast Asian Nations’ by signing the ASEAN Declaration in Bangkok, Thailand.
 Brunei Darussalam, Vietanam, Lao PDR, Myanmar and Cambodia then joined ASEAN over the period of time thus making it as ten member states of ASEAN.

 After its economic reforms in 1990s, India became a sectoral dialogue partner of ASEAN in 1992, and that got upgraded to full dialogue partnership in 1996 and since 2002, India has been having annual summits with ASEAN.